AKloc/BookNotes/The Manager's Path.md

 - Managers have to stay technical.
 Go out of your way to do it.
 But have to stay technical.
 Don't be the middle manager who's just passing information through.

 **What can I do with this?**
-- We used the concepts from this book to draw up our leveling criteria.
+- I used many of the concepts from this book when designing the leveling framework for my department.
 - Great reminder about how important meaningful 1:1s are, and to bring items to meetings.
--

 **Bottom Line**
 - 9/10.
 Probably the most practical "how to career" book for software engineers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUzMDU3NDEyLC0xNDg1NzYxODUyXX0=
+eyJoaXN0b3J5IjpbMjExMjE1ODU0MSwyNTMwNTc0MTIsLTE0OD
+U3NjE4NTJdfQ==
 -->